Jthebuilder123/Pocket-Track-App/replit.md

 - Save 38% with yearly billing

 All feature limits are enforced at the API level via middleware that verifies user plan and current usage.
 Multi-tenant data isolation ensures users can only access their own subscriptions and bank connections.

+## Progressive Web App (PWA) Features

+PocketTrack is now a full-featured Progressive Web App that can be installed on your device for an app-like experience.

+### PWA Features
+- **Offline Support**: Service worker caches essential assets for offline functionality
+- **Installable**: Add to home screen on iOS, Android, and desktop browsers
+- **Standalone Mode**: Runs like a native app without browser chrome
+- **Fast Loading**: Cached assets load instantly on repeat visits
+- **App Icons**: Custom icons for all platforms (192x192, 512x512, 180x180)

+### Installation Instructions

+#### iOS (iPhone/iPad)
+1. Open PocketTrack in Safari (must use Safari, not Chrome)
+2. Tap the Share button (square with arrow pointing up)
+3. Scroll down and tap "Add to Home Screen"
+4. Tap "Add" in the top-right corner
+5. The app icon will appear on your home screen
+6. Open from home screen for standalone experience

+#### Android
+1. Open PocketTrack in Chrome
+2. Tap the three-dot menu in the top-right
+3. Select "Add to Home screen" or "Install app"
+4. Tap "Install" in the popup
+5. The app icon will appear on your home screen
+6. Open from home screen for standalone experience

+#### Desktop (Chrome, Edge, Brave)
+1. Open PocketTrack in your browser
+2. Look for the install icon in the address bar (+ or computer icon)
+3. Click the install button
+4. Click "Install" in the popup
+5. The app will open in its own window

+### PWA Technical Implementation
+- **Manifest**: `/manifest.json` defines app metadata, icons, and display mode
+- **Service Worker**: `/sw.js` handles caching and offline support
+- **Caching Strategy**: Network-first for API calls, cache-first for static assets
+- **iOS Support**: Apple-specific meta tags for standalone mode and custom status bar
+- **All Changes Documented**: Every PWA change marked with `# PWA:` comments

 ## Integration Notes
 - **Google Calendar**: Integration available via Replit connector (connector:ccfg_google-calendar_DDDBAC03DE404369B74F32E78D) but not currently set up.
 Can be configured in the future to sync subscription renewal dates to calendar events.